drdhaval2785/mbis/readme.md

 		Here you will put your 'Good' images for training.
 	JunkDir
-		Here you will put your 'Bad' images for training.
-	TestDir
-		positives
-			Here you will put your 'Good' test images for testing the neural network on unseen images. negatives
-			Here you will put your 'Bad' test images for testing the neural network on unseen images. hottiedata (Nothing to be done by user.
+		Here you will put your 'Bad' images for training. hottiedata (Nothing to be done by user.
 Auto-generated) input
 		Place to store train / test data in CSV / txt format.
 (Nothing to be done by the user.
 Automatically generated.)